PrashantSaikia/Supervised-Sentiment-Analysis/README.md

 * matplotlib
 * seaborn

-The confusion matrix is saved in a folder, and the classification report is appended to a file along with the time stamp.
+The input dataset is preprocessed and saved in the `datasets` folder once, and for subsequent runs it skips the preprocessing step, to save time, and uses the existing preprocessed dataset.

 ![](https://user-images.githubusercontent.com/39755678/61920373-f0655b00-af8b-11e9-932d-3c96e2e7ea77.png)

+After the analysis and model training is done, the confusion matrix is saved in a folder, and the classification report is appended to a file along with the time stamp.

 `Validation accuracy: 80.80%`